 Please fill in the application form below or contact us directly at firstname.lastname@example.org to join an awesome birding experience this autumn.
 Some FAQs are listed below.

 What is the accommodation like? – You will stay in a simple apartment hotel in the village Zarat about 20 minutes south of the counting spot.
 There are several units with sleeping rooms and a bathroom.
 Max 3-4 people will share each house with two rooms so be prepared to share room.
 Breakfast and dinner will be in a common room with kitchen where you can also spend the evenings.

 Are single rooms available? – Space is limited, and counters have to share apartments with up to three (or even four) other counters.
 The apartments have a single room and a double room.

 Is bedding provided? – YES, you get bedding and towels from the guest house.

 Can I wash clothes? – YES, for a small fee clothes can be washed in the village.

 Is there vegetarian food? – YES, most dishes will be vegetarian anyway and if not, a vegetarian option will be arranged.
 Though vegan food is possible, this would be less diverse/ more difficult in the Azerbaijani countryside.

-Can I pay in Euro? – YES, within the project you can pay in Euro, Dollars or the Azerbaijani currency Manat.
+Can I pay in other currencies? – YES, within the project you can pay in Euro, Dollar or the Azerbaijani currency Manat.
 Outside the project (shops etc.) you need Manat, which can be exchanged at the airport, in Baku or the nearby town Siyezen.